- 1800-123-5555

 By Train

-Although, there are no direct rail routes to reach Bhutan from India, one can board a train from Hasimara station or New Alipurduar stations, which are 17 and 60 kilometers away from Phuentsholing, the border town of Bhutan.
-From there, tourists can book shared taxis, individual cabs, and buses to reach Bhutan.
+There are no direct trains to reach Bhutan from India.
+However, one can board a train from Hasimara station or New Alipurduar stations, 17 and 60 kilometres away from Phuentsholing, the border town of Bhutan.
+From Phuentsholing, visitors can take a cab or bus to reach Bhutan.

 By Road

-One can also choose to go to Bhutan by road.
-Unlike other foreign countries, going to Bhutan by roadways from India is quite an easy task.
-There are only three land borders which are open for entry – Phuentsholing, Gelephu and Samdrup Jongkhar.
+Wondering how to go to Bhutan by road?
+Bhutan is well-connected with India by road.
+One can reach Bhutan from India via Jaigaon, Phuentsholing Border, Gelephu and Samdrup Jongkhar.
 While Phuentsholing shares a border with the Terai region of West Bengal, the other two are along the Assam border.
-It takes around three hours from Guwahati to Bhutan by road and same from Siliguri as well.
+It takes around three hours from Guwahati to Bhutan by road and the same from Siliguri.
+Additionally, one can also reach Bhutan from Bagdogra, which is just 170 km away.

 By Car:

-One can take a private car or hire one to travel from India to Bhutan, and enjoy a tour while navigating through its alpine zones and sub-tropical regions.
+One can take a private car or hire a cab to travel from India to Bhutan.
+A road trip to Bhutan will navigate through its alpine zones and sub-tropical regions.
+One of the easiest way to reach Bhutan from India is from Assam.
+Drive through the Bongaigaon district in Assam to Gelephu, which is merely 50 Km away from Bhutan.
 However, one needs to show some documents at the border.

 Our experts would love to create a package just for you!